LiuYuML/NT-VOT211/misc/Other/README.md

 ### Marking Attributes
 - Click `out of view` or select `Occlusion` before drawing the rectangle to mark the attribute for the current frame.

+### finish the annotation for current video
+press `d` on the last frame or click `skip` to finish the annotation for current frame.